Date of Degree

 2, xi, 176 pages

 Copyright 2004 Greta Lynn Schrift

 Schrift, Greta Lynn.
-"Energetic consequences of structural features and dynamics changes upon nucleotide binding to ribonuclease SA: molecular basis for nucleotide binding specificity." dissertation, University of Iowa, 2004.
+"Energetic consequences of structural features and dynamics changes upon nucleotide binding to ribonuclease SA: molecular basis for nucleotide binding specificity."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2004.